 The section contains two equal-length modules of 32 minutes and 25 questions each.
 In addition, it also includes two pre-test or experimental questions.
 Each module is separately timed, and students can move backward and forward among questions in a given module before time runs out.

-The Reading aspect of the Digital SAT Reading and Writing tests how well you ‘interpret, synthesize, and use evidence from a wide range of sources.
-In addition to questions about the texts, it will also have questions that require you to interpret accompanying tables, charts, and graphs.
 What matters is how carefully you analyze the texts and answer the questions based on what you have read.
 Consistent timed practice with reliable material and taking full-length tests are ways in which you can improve your scores.
 Just reading and comprehending do not get your points.

-The Digital SAT does not ask questions that require you to know obscure and uncommon words.
+The SAT does not ask questions that require you to know obscure and uncommon words.
 Vocabulary in Context questions will ask about words from the passage.
 These are often common, familiar words used in unusual ways or with their secondary, less common meanings.
 You need to develop habits and skills to use clues from the context to figure out what the words mean.

-However, improving your vocabulary should be part of your Digital SAT preparation as this will help you understand the passages better and answer the questions more easily.
+However, improving your vocabulary should be part of your SAT preparation as this will help you understand the passages better and answer the questions more easily.

-The Writing aspect of the Digital SAT Reading and Writing covers four major skills areas: Command of Evidence, Words in Context, Expression of Ideas, and Standard English Conventions.
-These questions test your knowledge of grammar and punctuation and the effective use of language.
-Fortunately, Digital SAT tests you on just a handful of common grammar rules.
+Fortunately, SAT tests you on just a handful of common grammar rules.
 By mastering those rules and having a systematic approach you can ace these questions with ease.
 Definitions of rules are not tested; what is tested is the correction and identification of errors.

 Some grammar concepts and rules that you will need to know are subject-verb agreement, pronoun usage, parallelism, and modifiers.
 Quite a few questions will test your knowledge of punctuation and the linking of phrases and clauses.

-New Digital SAT Reading and Writing | |
+New SAT Reading and Writing | |

 Timing | 64 minutes, evenly divided between 2 stages. |